DigitalGeographyLab/maphel-finlang/README.md

 # Mapping the languages of Twitter in Finland: richness and diversity in space and time
-A repository containing the scripts used in the article published in Neuphilologische Mitteilungen in 2020.
-The scripts use common python libraries
+This repository contains the scripts used in the article published in *Neuphilologische Mitteilungen* in 2020.
+The scripts are written in Python 3.7 using Anaconda distribution specifically.

 ### Requirements
 * Python version 3.7 or newer (preferrably Anaconda distribution)